SisonkeBiotik-Africa/SisonkeBiotik-Community/README.md

- # SisonkeBiotik - A living collection of Machine Learning and Healthcare research iniatives for Africans, by Africans
+ # SisonkeBiotik - A living collection of Machine Learning and Healthcare research initiatives for Africans, by Africans

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)